zomoz/zmz-calendar/README.md

 3. toggle(date: moment.Moment, state: State): Toggles a state in a date (if it was present it's removed)
 4. has(date: moment.Moment, state: State): True if the date has the specified state
 5. get(date: moment.Moment): Gets an array of states from a date
+6. remove(date: moment.Moment, state: State): Removes the state from date.
+If it doesn't exist, it's noop
+7. getAll(state: State): Returns an array of moment from those dates matching the state state

 You should instantiate a `CalendarState` and use its api to modify it